kangxiongbin/HyLight/README.md

 ## Outputs

-The output is long contigs (fasta format).
-Long_con_polished.fa is the assembly result of long reads. final_contigs.fa is the assembly result of both long reads and short reads.
-Sometimes, because the assembly result of long reads has already covered most of the genomic regions, there is no final_contigs.fa.
-The final assembly result is long_con_polished.fa.
+- `final_contigs.fa`: Final assembly result of both long and short reads.
+This file is generated only if further assembly beyond `long_con_polished.fa` is required.

+- `long_con_polished.fa`: Assembly result of long reads after polishing.

+- `short_stageb.fa`: Assembled contigs from short reads extended using a global overlap graph.

+- `all_contigs.fa`: Contains all contigs from both short and long reads, used to construct a global overlap graph for further extension to generate final_contigs.fa.

 ## Docker